What is Dog Flu – or Canine Influenza?

 “Flu” seems to be a catchall word used to describe many different illnesses, from human flu to avian flu.
 Now, dogs can catch dog flu.
-But do you really understand the symptoms, treatment and prevention of this potentially life-threatening illness?
+But do you understand the symptoms, treatment, and prevention of this potentially life-threatening illness?

-Recently, the Centers for Disease Control and Prevention issued new guidelines about canine influenza (aka dog flu).
-Ruben Donis, chief of the Molecular Virology and Vaccines Branch of the CDC’s Influenza Division and other experts help answer key questions about this disease.
+The Centers for Disease Control and Prevention issued new guidelines about canine influenza (aka dog flu).
+Ruben Donis, chief of the Molecular Virology and Vaccines Branch of the CDC’s Influenza Division, and other experts help answer key questions about this disease.

 The canine influenza virus was first identified in 2004, but scientists believe it was around for a while beforehand.
-“We have demonstrated that the virus was in the greyhound population as early as 1999, and we speculate it was likely introduced sometime before that,” says Tara Anderson, a researcher at the University of Florida College of Veterinary Medicine.
-She and others first became aware of it due to numerous outbreaks of respiratory disease among dogs at racing tracks.
+“We have demonstrated that the virus was in the Greyhound population as early as 1999, and we speculate it was likely introduced sometime before that,” says Tara Anderson, a researcher at the University of Florida College of Veterinary Medicine.
+She and others first became aware of it due to numerous respiratory disease outbreaks among dogs at racing tracks.

-Donis explains that the virus causing the flu, called H3N8, was known to exist in horses for more than 40 years.
+Donis explains that the virus causing the flu, called H3N8, existed in horses for more than 40 years.
 “Scientists believe that the virus jumped species, from horses to dogs, and has now adapted to cause illness in dogs and spread efficiently among dogs.”

 There are no known cases of humans suffering from H3N8.
 “This is a disease of dogs, not of humans,” says Donis.

-Airborne transmission is the primary way canine influenza spreads, according to Annette Uda, founder of PetAirapy LLC, an Illinois-based company that specializes in air-purifying systems for the pet industry.
+Airborne transmission is the primary way canine influenza spreads, according to Annette Uda, founder of PetAirapy LLC.
+This Illinois-based company specializes in air-purifying systems for the pet industry.
 “When an infected dog coughs or sneezes, it releases the virus into the air.
-The virus, which is in the form of droplet nuclei, is able to survive for hours — and in some cases much longer — on dust and dander until it is inhaled by another animal, causing infection.”
+The virus, which is in the form of droplet nuclei, can survive for hours — and in some cases much longer — on dust and dander until it is inhaled by another animal, causing infection.”

 “Nearly all dogs are susceptible to infection,” says Donis.
 About 80 percent will just get a mild form of the disease.
 A lower percentage can get pneumonia and suffer more severe cases.
 Among that group, the fatality rate is between 5 and 8 percent.

-It is important to first confirm the presence of H3N8 via tests — either on blood or respiratory secretions or both.
-Once the disease is confirmed, treatment largely consists of supportive care, such as taking steps to ensure your pet is well-hydrated.
-“Broad-spectrum antibiotics may be prescribed by your veterinarian if a secondary bacterial infection is suspected,” says Donis.
+It is essential first to confirm H3N8 via tests — either on blood or respiratory secretions or both.
+Once the disease is confirmed, treatment mainly consists of supportive care, such as taking steps to ensure your pet is well-hydrated.
+“Your veterinarian may prescribe broad-spectrum antibiotics if a secondary bacterial infection is suspected,” says Donis.

 Schultz helped formulate a vaccine for dog flu, which is now widely available.
-He recommends it for dogs that are at high risk of infection, such as dogs that regularly go to doggy day care facilities or participate in dog shows.
+He recommends it for dogs at high risk of infection, such as dogs that regularly go to doggy daycare facilities or participate in dog shows.
 “Even if you have 20-30 percent of dogs vaccinated, that would make a difference.
 It’s a group thing,” explains Schultz.
-“It only takes one of those dog flu outbreaks, and then people really start to think.
+“It only takes one of those dog flu outbreaks, and then people start to think.
 It’s not ‘mild’ for the dog that dies.”

 Coughing in dogs is frequently associated with a contagious illness, just as it is in humans.
 Take your pet immediately to the vet for a checkup.
-This is for the sake of your furry pal, and also for that of other dogs that might catch the illness.
+Taking your dog to the vet is for your dog’s sake and for that of other dogs that might catch the illness.
 Older canines and those with weakened immune systems are likely more susceptible to severe forms of the virus.

 Article written by Author: Jennifer Viegas